Zulko/moviepy/README.rst

     # write the result to a file in any format
     final_clip.to_videofile("myHolidays_edited.avi",fps=25, codec='mpeg4')

+ See the gallery_ (in construction) for more.

 MoviePy is an open-source software originally written by Zulko_ and released under the MIT licence.
 The project is hosted on Github_ , where everyone is welcome to contribute, ask for help or simply give feedback.
+You can also discuss Moviepy on Reddit_ or on the mailing list moviepy@librelist.com .

 Installation
 --------------

+MoviePy works on Windows, Linux and Mac OS, with Python 2 and 3.
+If you have trouble installing it on your computer, please provide feedback !

 **Method with pip:** if you have ``pip`` installed, just type this in a terminal (sudo is optional on some systems) ::